editor-js/header/README.md

 ### Download to your project's source dir

-1. Download folder `dist` from repository
+1. Upload folder `dist` from repository
 2. Add `dist/bundle.js` file to your page.

 ### Load from CDN